hkj2023/alx-system_engineering-devops/0x00-shell_basics/README.md

-What is the scripts that prints the absolute path name of the current working directory?
+Display the current directory content in a long format